-This article will cover a basic workflow, I have found in getting Xsens motion capture data that features a prop into Autodesk Motion Builder and attaching data to a 3D character with prop.
+This article will cover a basic workflow in getting Xsens motion capture data that features a prop into Autodesk Motion Builder and attaching data to a 3D character with prop.

-2. After capture has been recorded export an FBX with below parameters.
+2. After a capture has been recorded, export an FBX with below parameters.

 3. In new Motion Builder scene select File> Motion File Import> FBX exported from MVN studio> Open> Create if new scene or Merge if merging on multiple existing takes> Select import.
 You will notice the skeleton which normally has 23 joints now has an additional joint added to the area you selected for the prop in step 1.

 4. Characterize this imported FBX skeleton.
 Go to Character Control window> Select Define Skeleton> Go to frame 0 in time slider (where skeleton is standing in T pose)> In view port select the Skeletons hip joint> In Character Control window right click over skeleton definitions hip> Select, assign selected bone> In character controls window go to load character definition (file with stick figure)> In load character definition window choose template HIK> press OK, bones will auto assign location because Xsens software exports an FBX with HIK naming convention.
 In character controls window select lock button> Select Biped, this creates a characterized character named character, "Character" is your raw mocap data.

 5. Bring in a characterized character you want driven this will be your 3D character holding a prop.
 I will choose Tutorials file in Resources window> Asset Browser> Click and drag Aragor into view port> FBX merge> No animation.

 6. Set 3D character to be driven by FBX raw data.
 In Character control window select character tab> Aragor (your 3d character)> In source tab> Character (raw FBX data).
 In playback character should be driven by raw FBX data.